CobyPear/obsidian-diy-sync/README.md

 - Sync on save
 - Add routes to the server to be able to grab single nodes, or nodes by tag
-- Add `/blogs` route to the server that serves nodes with a #published tag and/or `published: true` fontmattter.
+- Add `/blogs` route to the server that serves nodes with a #published tag and/or `published: true` frontmattter.
 - "magic link" or OTP login
 - Media storage
 - Add support for other DBs